Part 1

 library(naniar)

-Read in the bike data, you can use the URL or download the data.
+Read in the bike data, you can use the URL or download the data and save the data as an object called bike.

 Bike Lanes Dataset: BikeBaltimore is the Department of Transportation’s bike program.
 The data is from http://data.baltimorecity.gov/Transportation/Bike-Lanes/xzfj-gyms